 Insert’s hardwood capacity

-If you’re looking to heat up a bigger area and you want your average 8-hour burn to be better – you need a greater hardwood capacity.
+If you’re looking to heat up a bigger area and want your average 8-hour burn to be better – you need a greater hardwood capacity.

 Burn Time of the Insert

-My honest recommendation is to go with ClassicFlame (the best overall insert) as it has a burn time of 9 hours.
+My honest recommendation is to go with ClassicFlame (the best overall insert), as it has a burn time of 9 hours.
 Of course, energy efficiency and hardwood capacity are both on point.

 📍 Fun Fact: Some fireplace inserts consume less energy than space heaters.